akka/akka/akka-docs/rst/additional/osgi.rst

 The fundamental unit of deployment in OSGi is the ``Bundle``.
 A bundle is a Java JAR with `additional entries <https://www.osgi.org/bundle-headers-reference/>` in ``MANIFEST.MF`` that minimally expose the name and version of the bundle and packages for import and export.
-Since these manifest entries are ignored outside OSGi deployments, a bundle can interchangably be used as a JAR in the JRE.
+Since these manifest entries are ignored outside OSGi deployments, a bundle can interchangeably be used as a JAR in the JRE.

 When a bundle is loaded, a specialized implementation of the Java ``ClassLoader`` is instantiated for each bundle.
 Each classloader reads the manifest entries and publishes both it's capabilities (in the form of the bundle's exports) and